Facebook Pixel

 Japanese Business Card Size

 The standard Japanese business card size is 91mm x 55mm and is designed to fit within a business card holder.
 The business card holder is also considered to be an important element of business cards in Japanese culture and should be carried with you in business meetings.
-In comparison, the standard USA business card size is 3.5x2inch (89x51 mm).
+In comparison, the standard UK business card size is 85mm x 55mm, and it’s perfectly acceptable to place a received business card in your pocket.

 Japanese-English Business Cards